School Admission Appeals Factsheet

 You have the right to appeal only once for each school, per school year.
 However, if there is a significant change in circumstances and the child is still refused admission, the Admission Authority may accept a second application for an appeal.

-Visit our admission appeals page for further information and our fees.
+You can also visit our admission appeals page for further information and our fees.

 You can always call us on 0808 168 5550 or email the Education Team on email@example.com